nymea/nymea-wiki/Configuration.md

 * [Reset configuration](https://github.com/guh/guh/wiki/Configuration#reset-configuration)

 --------------------------------------------
 *guh* saves all the configured devices and rules in two separated config files, which can be found in

     $ ~/.config/guh/

+> **Note:** if you start guhd as daemon, the home folder will be currently at `/`, because a daemon does not need a user to start.
+All configuration files will be stred in `/.config/guh/`.
+This will be fixed as soon as possible.

 Depending on the user how starts *guh*, the config files will be stored in that home directory (`$ cd ~`).
 If you are starting *guh* as `root` this folder will be in the root home directory.